albertintech/apai/docs/congress/cmf/fema/overview.md

 A 510-member House elected under winner-take-all plurality is still a dysfunctional House -- just a larger one.
 The Act therefore requires simultaneous integrated launch: the first expanded election must also be the first STAR voting election, the first multi-member district election for all qualifying states, and the first Joint Endorsement Lists election.
 This produces a new operating system for congressional elections rather than incremental patches to the existing one.

 The Act also addresses the fundamental political economy challenge of democratic reform: incumbents must vote for changes that alter their electoral environment.
-Title VI solves this through immediate, substantial compensation and capacity improvements that take effect upon enactment -- before any electoral reforms launch.
+Title VI solves this through immediate, substantial improvements to staff resources, legislative capacity, and competitive member benefits that take effect upon enactment -- before any electoral reforms launch.
 This aligns individual incentive with institutional improvement using the same mechanism design logic the Framers applied to constitutional checks and balances.

 ## Title-by-Title Summary